Cherry Hinton (horse): 1977: two-year-old season

 Cherry Hinton's next race was the Tadcaster Stakes over the same course and distance in September in which she carried five pounds less than the Lowther Stakes runner-up Be Sweet.
-Ridden by Lester Piggott she looked likely to start favourite before a late surge of money saw Be Sweet replace her at the head of the betting market.
-Piggott employed exaggerated waiting tactics, restraining the filly at the back of the field before making a move forward inside the final furlong.
-Cherry Hinton accelerated immediately, caught Be Sweet in the last strides and won by a neck a margin which, according to Timeform, "gave no indication of her superiority".
+Lester Piggott employed waiting tactics, restraining the filly at the back of the field before making a move forward inside the final furlong and catching favourite Be Sweet.
+According to Timeform, the neck victory "gave no indication of her superiority".
 Later that month, the filly was moved up in the class for the Argos Star Mile (then a Group Three race) at Ascot Racecourse and started 10/11 favourite carrying top weight of 127 pounds.
 Her opponents included Tartan Pimpernel, Fiordiligi and Watch Out, the first three finishers in the May Hill Stakes.
-Piggott settled the filly behind the leaders before moving up to take the lead a furlong and a half from the finish.
-In the closing stages she drew away from her opponents to win by five lengths from Tartan Pimpernel.
+Piggott settled the filly behind the leaders before moving up to take the lead a furlong and a half from the finish and drawing away to win by five lengths from Tartan Pimpernel.